How do I talk to my son about his poor NCEA results?

 - See if someone else in the whānau can talk with them if they won’t talk to you.

 Don’t understand NCEA?

 If you’ve never done NCEA before it can be hard to understand how it works.
-Explore our advice page about how to understand NCEA for an overview of what NCEA is and how credits add up to qualifications.
+Explore our page on understanding NCEA, for an overview of what NCEA is and how credits add up to qualifications.

 Find out more